 as a function and create a new instance of it:

-In the code, we assigned the font instance to a dancingScript
+In the code above, we assign the font instance to a dancingScript

-variable and logged it to see what it returns.
-If we save the file and reload the page, we should see the returned object in the browser developer tools panel as well as the terminal:
+variable and log it to see what it returns.
+If we save the file and reload the page, we should see the returned object in the browser developer tools panel as well as in the terminal:

 The font loader returns an object containing options that we can use to apply the font style.

-As seen above, the returned object contains the className
+As we saw earlier, the returned object contains the className

 property and a style